 Check out my list of 6 things you might be wasting your money on.
+These can include cable tv, atm fees, smoking, insurance, college, and credit cards.

 Ever wonder if there are certain things in your life where you might be wasting a little, or a lot, of money?
 Chances are there probably are areas in your life that could use some financial luvin'.